cicese-biocom/esm-AxP-GDL/README.md

 Additionally, the framework enables comprehensive **applicability domain analysis** through one-class classification methods.

 Overall, esm-AxP-GDL provides a flexible and reproducible platform that combines **Graph Deep Learning** with established **QSAR best practices** for peptide and protein activity modeling.

 ---

+## How to Cite

+The development and application of **esm-AxP-GDL** are supported by the following papers:

+- Cordoves-Delgado, G., & García-Jacas, C. R. (2024).
+Predicting antimicrobial peptides using ESMFold-predicted structures and ESM-2-based amino acid features with graph deep learning. *Journal of Chemical Information and Modeling, 64*(10), 4310–4321. https://doi.org/10.1021/acs.jcim.3c02061

+- Cordoves-Delgado, G., García-Jacas, C. R., Marrero-Ponce, Y., Aguila, S. A., & Lizama-Uc, G. (2026).
+Leveraging different distance functions to predict antiviral peptides with geometric deep learning from ESMFold-predicted tertiary structures. *Antibiotics, 15*(1), 39. https://doi.org/10.3390/antibiotics15010039

+---